anthony-nardi/2d-quadtree/README.md

   - There are no tests
   - There is no good looking documentation for you to read

-## If you'd like to see any changes or have comments, feel free to email me.
+## If you'd like to see any changes or have comments, feel free to email me or open an issue.